RichardJJG/docs/docs/eventing/broker/README.md

 ### Emitting Events using Ping Source

 Knative Eventing comes with a [Ping Source](../samples/ping-source/README.md) which emits an event on a configured schedule.
-For this we'll configure it to emit events once a minute, saying, yes, you guessed it `Hello World!`.
+This example configures it to emit events once a minute, saying `Hello World!`.

 ```shell
 kubectl create -f - <<EOF